Shading the eternal flow

 A burst of light and energy tears apart reality around them.
 The cosmic flux, once blocked, was suddenly released, and the Shadow of the Eternal Flux was caught in the unstoppable flow of rebirth and dissolution.
 The Song of the Singularities returned, stronger than before, once again flowing through the Multiverse.

-The shadow, weakened and forced to retreat, whispered for the last time, “You have not completely broken free.
+The shadow, weakened and forced to retreat, whispered for the last time, "You are not completely freed.
 I am eternal.
-I will be back.”
+I will return."

 "We must be ready," MaRa said with a determined look.
 "Next time he comes back, we'll be ready."